 The City has been divided into ten sidewalk districts.
 Two districts are inspected every other year to determine if any portion of the sidewalk needs replacement.
 This allows the City to minimize construction and achieve an economy of scale for the work.
 Inspections take place between March and April of the construction year.
 If, after inspection, it is determined that an abutting property owner's sidewalk requires replacement, the property owner will be notified accordingly.

 The Department of Public Works maintains approximately 21 miles of major streets and 54 miles of local streets within the City.

-Much of the funding for street construction come from gas taxes collected by the State of Michigan and redistributed to local governments.
-Funding that has been restricted to the major and local streets funds will be used for street maintenance purposes only.
+Much of the funding for street construction comes from gas taxes collected by the State of Michigan and redistributed to local governments.
+Funding that has been restricted to the major and local street funds will be used for street maintenance purposes only.